tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 sudo apt install gdb-multiarch
 ```

 In order to get logging working correctly, we'll use OpenOCD **version 0.11.x**.

+On some distros you can run `apt install openocd` to get the 0.11 version.

-You can download it using xPack package manager or `xpm`.
+If not, you can download it using xPack package manager or `xpm`.
 To install `xpm`, please follow the instructions [on this page](https://xpack.github.io/xpm/install/#).
 Once xpm is working correctly, you can install OpenOCD with:

 ```bash
 xpm install --global @xpack-dev-tools/openocd@latest --verbose